jamieveenswijk/Workout/Basic-Training-Guide.md

-# List Of Basic Exercises Devided By Muscle Groups
+# List Of Basic Exercises divided by muscle groups.

 ## Chest